Sprache auswählen

 artist_name=Michael Dan Archer

-If the artist is on Wikipedia add a link to it.
+If the artist is on Wikipedia add a link to the page.
 Pick the most relevant language and let users switch in Wikipedia if they want to see another language

 Links to Wikipedia are tagged with shortcodes: